remotion-dev/remotion/packages/docs/docs/gcp/region-selection.md

 ---
-image: /generated/articles-docs-gcp-region-selection.png
+image: /generated/articles-docs-cloudrun-region-selection.png
 id: region-selection
 title: Region selection
-slug: /gcp/region-selection
+slug: /cloudrun/region-selection
-crumb: "GCP"
+crumb: "Cloudrun"
 ---

-import {GcpRegionList} from '../../components/gcp/regions.tsx';
+import {GcpRegionList} from '../../components/cloudrun/regions.tsx';

 Before going live with Remotion Cloud Run, you need to think about into which GCP region you are deploying your service and bucket.